adithyabhatkajake/libe2c-cpp/README.rst

 libe2c
 -----------

 libe2c is a generic synchronous BFT state-machine replication library that is best case optimal.
+This code is based on the code from [libhotstuff](https://github.com/hot-stuff/libhotstuff).

 Paper
 =====

-- Full paper: <Full Paper Link>
+- Full paper: Coming Soon

 Playing with the code!
 =======================